Frostielocks/Zoo-ArchiMate/README.md

 ## Getting Started
-If you're an ArchiMate veteran the [source](#source) option will provide the best experience.
+If you're an ArchiMate veteran directly using the [source model](#source) will provide the best experience.

 We recommend newcomers to the ArchiMate language to instead download or fork the repository and use the [HTML documentation site](#html-documentation-site) which is usable even without having any modeling tools installed.